ozzyrob/convgerber/README.md

 	-h : Display this help.

 Notes:
-Additionally a aperture.dat file is required that contains the same definitions in the newer format as the Autotrax STANDARD.APT file.
+Additionally an aperture.dat file is required that contains the same definitions in the newer format as the Autotrax STANDARD.APT file.
 Examples have been included in this repo for download.

 To use the supplied aperture files: